Dublin, Ohio, Custody Lawyer

 As a parent, one of your main concerns during divorce is what will happen to your children.
 What kind of shared parenting agreement might you have going forward?
-At Greco Law, we help parents in Columbus and central Ohio fight for a strong and stable future for their children through a thoughtful and carefully drafted custody plan, as well as financially sound child support.
-Our family law lawyers have extensive experience in various types of child custody and support matters, and they can help you pursue an outcome that will work for your Ohio family for years to come.
+At Greco Law, we help parents in Columbus and central Ohio fight for a strong and stable future for their children through a thoughtful and carefully drafted custody plan as well as financially sound child support.
+Our child custody lawyers have extensive experience in various types of child custody and support matters, including high-conflict custody battles, and they can help you pursue an outcome that will work for your family for years to come.

 We understand that you want to protect the best interests of your children after your marriage is over.
 Through a reasonable custody and child support order, you can provide continuity of lifestyle for your children and the financial support they need.
-We will help you understand how to pursue terms that are optimal for the well-being of your kids in the midst of an emotional time.
-We can also help you determine if spousal support would be appropriate in your situation.
+Our attorneys will help you understand how to pursue terms that are optimal for the well-being of your kids in the midst of an emotional time.
+They can also help you determine if spousal support would be appropriate in your situation.

 Factors To Consider For Your Custody Order

 There are many different types of custody plans, and the one that will work best for your family depends on your individual goals and the needs of your children.
 Often, parents find it beneficial to work together on an out-of-court agreement, crafting a plan that uniquely suits the specific needs of their kids.
 Whether it is in the courtroom or around the negotiating table, we can help you address the following factors:

 - Holiday visitation and summer vacations

 - Access to extended family members such as grandparents

 Our experienced custody lawyers can also address complex custody issues, such as changing a custody or support order, fathers’ rights and paternity, and much more.